 University of Cambridge, UK

-Chris Gibbons’s research interests include computer adaptive testing, psychometrics, machine learning, digital footprints and computational behavioural science.
+Dr. Gibbons' research interests include computer adaptive testing, psychometrics, machine learning, digital footprints, and computational behavioural science.

 Shih Yee-Marie Tan Gipson, MD

-Shih Yee-Marie Tan Gipson is an Instructor of Psychiatry at Harvard Medical School and board certified psychiatrist.
-She is a graduate of Lousiana State University Health Sciences Center - New Orleans and completed her general psychiatry residency training at LSU/Ochsner Psychiatry Program in New Orleans.
-She further trained in Child and Adolescent Psychiatry at Boston Children's Hospital in affiliation with Harvard Medical School.
-Currently, she is the staff attending on the Emergency Psychiatry Service at Boston Children's Hospital and serve as the Director of Psychiatry at the Department of Youth Services - Metro Region.
+Dr. Gipson is an Instructor of Psychiatry at Harvard Medical School and board-certified psychiatrist.
+She is a graduate of the Louisiana State University Health Sciences Center in New Orleans and completed her general psychiatry residency training at LSU/Ochsner Psychiatry Program in New Orleans.
+She received additional training in Child and Adolescent Psychiatry at Boston Children's Hospital in affiliation with Harvard Medical School.
+Currently, she is the staff attending physician in the Emergency Psychiatry Service at Boston Children's Hospital and serves as the Director of Psychiatry at the Department of Youth Services, Metro Region.
 Her clinical and academic interests include depression, anxiety, medical education, and technology and mental health.

 Ronald Grais, JD

-Practicing Attorney, Sugar Felsenthal Grais & Hammer, LP, Chicago, Illinois, USA
+Practicing Attorney, Sugar Felsenthal Grais & Hammer, LP, USA